This blog may contain affiliate links. Read our disclosure policy for more info.

 With its bright colors, beaches, boardwalks, carnival snacks, and amusement rides, Coney Island is the quintessential American seaside destination.
 It’s been beloved among locals and tourists for well over a century now, and it’s such a fun day out.
 And while we think it’s perfect for families, adults love this place just as much as kids do.

 If you love rollercoasters, be sure to check out the legendary Coney Island Cyclone in Luna Park.
 It’s a classic wooden roller coaster that’s almost 100 years old!
-There are tons of other rides here too including a swing boat, a slingshot, and a somersault ride.
+There are enough rides to make your stomach do a flip-flop, like a swing boat, a slingshot, and a somersault ride – at least that’s what happened to me!

-A walk down the boardwalk is also a must, and you can stop off along the way to relax on the golden sand.
-And of course, you’ve got to treat yourself to some classic Coney Island treats like cotton candy or one of the famous hotdogs from Nathan’s!
+We loved walking down the boardwalk, and you can stop off along the way to relax on the golden sand.
+And of course, we also had to treat ourselves to some classic Coney Island treats like cotton candy or one of the famous hotdogs from Nathan’s!

 Coney Island isn’t actually an island (not anymore, anyway), it’s a peninsula, so you don’t need a ferry to get here.
 You can take the D, F, N, and Q subway lines to Stillwell Ave Station, or take the B28 or B38 express bus from Midtown Manhattan.